 All eukaryotes fall under the domain Eukarya.
-Within the Eukarya, the only groups that are dominated by multiple-celled organisms are land plants, animals and fungi.
-The rest of the Eukarya are part of a large, diverse group of organisms called the protists, most of which are unicellular organisms.
+Within Eukarya, the groups for land plants, animals, and fungi are dominated by multicellular organisms.
+The rest of Eukarya are part of a large, diverse group of organisms called the protists, most of which are unicellular organisms.

-Prokaryotes versus Eukaryotes
+Prokaryotes Versus Eukaryotes

-Prokaryotic organisms exist as a single prokaryote cell, while eukaryotes consist of one or more eukaryote cells.
-There are several key differences between prokaryote and eukaryote cells.
-Most DNA in a eukaryote cell is enclosed within a membrane-bound nucleus, while prokaryote cells do not have a true cell nucleus.
-Eukaryote DNA consists of strands with ends, while prokaryote cells have circular DNA with no ends.
+Prokaryotic organisms exist as a single prokaryotic cell, while eukaryotes consist of one or more eukaryotic cells.
+There are several key differences between prokaryotic and eukaryotic cells.
+Most DNA in a eukaryotic cell is enclosed within a membrane-bound nucleus, while prokaryotic cells do not have a true cell nucleus.
+Eukaryotic DNA consists of strands with ends while prokaryotic cells have circular DNA with no ends.

 Prokaryotes were the first life-forms to colonize Earth and remain the most numerous organisms on the planet.
 They are highly adaptable, surviving extreme conditions that no other organism can withstand.
 Their small size and simple structure allows them to reproduce very rapidly and hence evolve survival mechanisms much faster than other organisms.

 Many protists have the ability to actively move around their environments using flagella or cilia, shorter but more numerous tubes that beat rather than rotate.
 Others, like the amoeba, move by rapidly changing the shape of their cell using fluid transfer, a process known as pseudopodia.
 Some protists are less mobile, relying on wind or water currents for distribution.
 These include some diatoms and many types of mold and slime.

 Role in the Environment

-The prokaryotes decompose dead organic matter, and are an important component of the carbon and nitrogen cycles.
+Prokaryotes decompose dead organic matter and are an important component of carbon and nitrogen cycles.
 Decomposers release carbon dioxide, methane, oxygen and soluble nitrogen into the environment.
 Photosynthetic prokaryotes fix, or sequester, carbon within their cells and nitrogen-fixing bacteria do the same for nitrogen.
 Photosynthetic protists also play an important role in carbon fixation and oxygen production.